meteor/meteor/content/accounts.md

 2. [`Accounts.onEnrollmentLink`](http://docs.meteor.com/#/full/Accounts-onEnrollmentLink)
 3. [`Accounts.onEmailVerificationLink`](http://docs.meteor.com/#/full/Accounts-onEmailVerificationLink)

-If you have customized the URL, you will need to add a new route to your router that handles the URL you have specified.
 Here's how you would use one of these functions:

 ```js
 Accounts.onResetPasswordLink((token, done) => {